datarockets/career/apprenticeship.md

 # Apprenticeship

-We're happy to work with junior and intern developers.
+At datarockets we're happy to work with junior and intern developers when we have available resources.
 For many of our colleagues, datarockets is the first company in their career.

-## Requirements
+## Here's what do you need in order to work with us

 * You're pro-active and have ideas for projects you want to build.
 * You read books and articles about computers, engineering, business, management, economics, and people.